-By the early twentieth century, eugenics, or the science of heredity as it was called, was gaining momentum throughout much of the industrialising world.
+By the early twentieth century, eugenics, or the science of heredity as it was called, was gaining momentum through much of the industrialising world.
 New Zealand was no exception.
-Encapsulating a social movement, as well as its doctrines and practices, eugenics provided a convenient and ‘scientifically’ convincing argument that the source of social problems and the statistically demonstrated decline and degeneration of the national population lay in genetic weaknesses.
+Encapsulating a social movement, as well as doctrines and practices, eugenics provided a convenient and ‘scientifically’ convincing argument that the source of social problems and the statistically demonstrated decline and degeneration of the national population lay in genetic weaknesses.
 The ideas and values which underpinned eugenic thought were drawn upon in the development of environmental, social, medical and educational policies and interventions which sought to enhance the genetic quality of the population.
 This included selective breeding to increase the occurrence of desirable heritable traits, and controlled breeding to eradicate hereditary disease and thus halt on-going degeneration.

 Environment and education

 Although identifying nature over nurture as both cause and remedy of human failings, some eugenicists recognised the benefits of early environmental intervention.
 This had educational impacts for girls in New Zealand where Truby King, founder of the The Society for the Health of Women and Children (Plunket Society), successfully argued that teaching the science of mothering would halt racial degeneration just as it would stem at source ‘the main supplies of population for our asylums, hospitals, benevolent institutions, goals and slums’ (AJHR 1906 H-7: 9).
 Managing the population also involved the categorisation of those seemingly in need of specialised educational provision within the segregated institutions and classes which were developed and extended throughout the twentieth century.
 Education of ‘the backward child’ emerged from this context.